LostKope/simple-ai-agent/README.md

 A research assistant built using **LangChain**, **Google Gemini**, and **Pydantic**.
 It generates structured research summaries using external tools like DuckDuckGo, Wikipedia.
+You can also feed it your own tools.

 ## 🔧 Setup